vincentbernat/pragmatic-debian-packages/README.md

 doing that for us.
 It comes with an upstart and systemd job.
 It will run as `_riemann`.
 The package makes use of an uberjar to bundle all dependencies.

+### puppetboard

+This package makes use of `dh-virtualenv`, a nifty helper to ship a whole virtualenv.
+Dependencies are therefore frozen and the package is independant of other Python modules on the system (but relies nonetheless on system Python).
+As usual, shipped with a user and some upstart job/systemd unit.